Yakuphan-world/Projects/Project1/README.md

 1. **Preparing the Project Infrastructure:**

-   - Create an AWS account or use an existing AWS account.
+   - Create an AWS account or use an existing AWS account...
-   - Create a Virtual Private Cloud (VPC) and subnets in AWS.
+   - Create a Virtual Private Cloud (VPC) and subnets in AWS...

 2. **Setting Up the Terraform Environment:**